mike-mosher/github.io/python-notes.md

 # Normal way of merging
 d1.update(d2)

-# can also do any of the following
+# can also do any of the following, they are all equal
 d1.update(**d2)
 {**d1, **d2}
 dict(d1.items() | d2.items())